Muradazzeh/auth-api/README.md

 ![linkk](./src/image/Screenshot%20(280).png)

-> Note that I used the same tables for v1 set and v2 set , but all works ok ,
+> Note that I used the same tables for v1 Routes set and v2 Routes set , in v1 you can access all the method and routes without any authorization  , and on V2 set you need to be loged in to access , but you now both the same tables

 * now I will start with the TDD , jest test , I prepared  basic cases test for , the server , V1 routes , V2 routes and for the both middle wares , basic authentecation and bearer authentecation ,
 * As shown below all the result for the tests ,

-> note : that I did all this test one by one all passed , but when I do them all togather , the test gives one or two error
+> note : that I did all this test one by one all passed , but when I do them all togather , the test gives one or two error .

 ![link](./src/image/Screenshot%20(281).png)
 ![link](./src/image/Screenshot%20(282).png)
 ![link](./src/image/Screenshot%20(283).png)